-Principle II: The corporate governance framework The corporate governance framework should ensure the strategic guidance of the company, the effective oversight of the company's management bodies, an appropriate balance and distribution of functions between the company's bodies, protection of the shareholders' interests.
-O C D C C C C C C C C C C C C C C C C C ice and distri ibution of functions between the company's bothes, protection of the shareholders' interests.
-VEC The Commonwie he dies are as followers a second 2.1.
+Principle II: The corporate governance framework

+The corporate governance framework should ensure the strategic guidance of the company, the effective oversight of the company's management bodies, an appropriate balance and distribution of functions between the company's bodies, protection of the shareholders' interests.

+2.1.
 Besides obligatory bodies provided for in the Law on Companies of the Republic of Lithuania - a general shareholders' meeting and the chief executive officer, it is recommended that a company should set up both a collegial supervisory body and a collegial management body.
 The setting up of collegial bodies for supervision and management facilitates clear separation of management and supervisory functions in the company, accountability and control on the part of the chief executive officer, which, in its turn, facilitate a more efficient and transparent management process.
 The Company's bodies are as follows: a general shareholders' meeting, a supervisory board (a collegial supervisory body), a management board (a collegial management body), and the chief executive officer.
 2.2.
 A collegial management body is responsible for the strategic management of the company and performs other key functions of corporate governance.
 A collegial supervisory body is responsible for the effective supervision of the company's management bodies.
 The functions of a collegial supervisory body and a collegial management body are set in the company's rules and regulations following the requirements of law on Private companies of the Lithuanian Republic.
 2.3.
 Where a company chooses to form only one collegial body, it is recommended that it should be a supervisory body, i.e. the supervisory board.
 In such a case, the supervisory board is responsible for the effective monitoring of the functions performed by the company's chief executive officer.
 Both a supervisory board and a management board are formed in the company.
 2.4.
 The collegial supervisory body to be elected by the general shareholders' meeting should be set up and should act in the manner defined in Principles III and IV.
 Where a company should decide not to set up a collegial supervisory body but rather a collegial management body, i.e. the board, Principles III and IV should apply to the board as long as that does not contradict the essence and purpose of this body.
-2.5.
+Unenforceable provisions are commented in separate clauses on principles III and IV 2.5.
 Company's management and supervisory bodies should comprise such number of board (executive directors) and supervisory (non-executive directors) board members that no individual or small group of individuals can dominate decision-making on the part of these bodies.
 A company's management comprises 3 members while a supervisory board also consists of 3 members.
 The chief executive officer is not a member of the company's management board or its supervisory board.